dnbt777/ml/FINISHED/LSTM/LSTM.md

-# Learning ML in Jax: Training an LSTM to Mimic My X Posts
+# Practicing ML Experiments in Jax: Training an LSTM to Mimic My X Posts
 <img src="res/lstm_header.png" width=600></img>

 In this post I go over how I trained an LSTM on my X posts.
 I also post resources/notes [and a colab where you can train](https://colab.research.google.com/drive/11VtLVqw8odPQRhAgx5CvdO_Rs-tA-2rZ?usp=sharing) on your own posts!